qpliu/esolang/intercal/README.md

 allow 16-bit array subscripts in order to follow the 1973 document, which means the parser will be complicated by having to distinguish between 16-bit and 32-bit expressions.

+It is unclear whether READING OUT or simply READING is the gerund for output, so this implementation will accept both.
+Similarly for WRITING IN versus WRITING for input.